Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: S2: Details about Evaluation Task

 \subsection{S2.2 How much is faithful style/voice emulation important for good writing?}

-As can be seen in \ref{fig:correlation} writing quality has a strong correlation with a faithful style/voice fidelity for In-context Prompting condition compared to Finetuning.
-The high expert correlation for In-context Prompting suggests that models cannot emulate an authors style properly just by prompting and that experts use stylistic cues as a major factor in quality judgments - likely detecting "AI-ness" (clichés, purple prose, too much exposition, lack of subtext, mixed metaphors) in the style that makes them rate quality lower too.
-With finetuning, experts can appreciate quality independent of stylistic fidelity, suggesting the as AI loses its tell-tale signs experts can evaluate each dimension on its own merits.
-For lay readers the correlation only drops slightly from 0.52 (In-context prompting) to 0.45 (finetuned), compared to experts' dramatic drop from 0.64 to 0.39.
-This also mean that lay readers might focus on more surface-level features such as grammar, clarity or flow rather than subtle stylistic markers that distinguishes AI from human writing.
+As can be seen in Figure \ref{fig:correlation} writing quality has a strong correlation with a faithful style/voice fidelity for In-context Prompting condition compared to Fine-tuning.
+The high expert correlation for In-context Prompting suggests that models cannot emulate an author's style properly just by prompting and that experts use stylistic cues as a major factor in quality judgments - likely detecting ``AI-ness'' (clichés, purple prose, too much exposition, lack of subtext, mixed metaphors) in the style that makes them rate quality lower too.
+With fine-tuning, experts can appreciate quality independent of stylistic fidelity, suggesting that as AI loses its tell-tale signs experts can evaluate each dimension on its own merits.
+For college-educated general readers the correlation only drops slightly from 0.52 (In-context prompting) to 0.45 (fine-tuned), compared to experts' dramatic drop from 0.64 to 0.39.
+This also means that college-educated general readers might focus on more surface-level features such as grammar, clarity or flow rather than subtle stylistic markers that distinguish AI from human writing.